 When Might Somebody Become Victim to Excessive Force?

 Anybody might become a victim.
 Law enforcement officers may sometimes use too much force when trying to apprehend a suspect.
 Other times, they may use too much force when dealing with rioters or protesters.
 While the excessive force might not be intentional, it still happens.
 When such excessive force is used against you or a loved one, you will want to take the appropriate steps to address what happened.

 Most claims brought against police officers—or the appropriate organization responsible for an officer’s actions—are civil claims, as opposed to criminal.
 Most of those civil claims are “Section 1983” claims, which come directly from Title 42, Section 1983 of the United States Code.
 Generally, government officials have what is called “governmental immunity” against most legal claims.
 However, Section 1983 takes away that governmental immunity and holds the person or organization accountable if they deprive somebody of, among other things, their Constitutional and legal rights.
 Since excessive force is a violation of the Fourth Amendment, it would fall under a Section 1983 claim.

 Law enforcement officers are here to protect us.
 However, they are also just human.
 Due to this, they sometimes make mistakes.
 However, when a mistake involves the untimely death of a loved one or your egregious injuries, you will want the proper relief and compensation.
 Having a higher chance of success at an excessive force case, however, requires the proper analysis of the evidence, thorough application of the law, and a story that goes far in court.
-This is where the Law Offices of Michael T. Van Der Veen come in.
+This is where van der Veen, Hartshorn, and Levin come in.
 Let our Philadelphia civil rights team help you get not only the relief that you deserve, but also the justice that you need.